Madhavananalyst/data_science_projects/README.md

 # data_science_projects
-for my data science projects
+Thank you for visiting my profile.
+This repository contains both my personal and academic data science and data analytics projects.